abaer123/gitlab-agent/README.md

 ### Identity and authentication

 `agentk` authenticates to GitLab using a token.
-That token also encodes agent's identity.
+Each cluster has an identity too.
 It must be possible to rotate the token but keep the identity of the agent.
+That token encodes:

+- The agent's identity.
+- The project_id of the agent's configuration
+- The cluster's identity

 We use the agent's name to fetch the configuration for the agent.
 For example, a folder called `agentk/AGENT_NAME` holds the configuration for the agent `AGENT_NAME`.

-Each cluster has an identity too.
-Identity of the cluster is also encoded in the token.

 ### Permissions within the cluster